What is squirt (CB deflection) and how is it different from swerve (CB curve)?

 - “Throw – Part XI: everything you ever wanted to know about throw” (BD, June, 2007).

 - “Throw – Part XII: calibration, and hold shots” (BD, July, 2007).

-Collision-induced throw (CIT) and spin-induced throw (SIT) are just different names for throw, depending upon the primary cause of the throw, but the effects don’t really combine as separate factors.
+Cut-induced throw (CIT) and spin-induced throw (SIT) are just different names for throw, depending upon the primary cause of the throw, but the effects don’t really combine as separate factors.

 Dr. Dave keeps this site commercial free, with no ads.
 If you appreciate the free resources, please consider making a one-time or monthly donation to show your support: